Frequently Asked Questions

 Yes.
 The Air Force offers several opportunities to do so.
 In many cases you can request an educational delay.
 This delay between the time of commissioning and reporting for active duty will be of sufficient length to allow you to fulfill the requirements for a professional or master's degree.
 You will assume all financial obligations.
 There are also Air Force Institute of Technology programs where the Air Force pays for your graduate school education.

-When do I actually receive my commission as an Air Force officer?
+When do I actually receive my commission as an Air Force or Space Force officer?

 Cadets normally get commissioned the same day they graduate.
 At Det 470, we currently commission our graduating seniors in special ceremonies on the day of the university's commencement exercises.